pabloblancog/pabloblancog/README.md

 ### Hi there 👋

 I'm Pablo!
-An iOS Developer based in Madrid, Spain
+An iOS Developer based in Madrid, Spain.

-Here are some ideas to get you started:

 - 🔭 I’m currently working as a freelancer
 - 🌱 I’m currently learning SwiftUI + Combine